momojohnson/Polymorphism/README.md

 ### birth month.
 EX. if currentMonth == birthMonth, the employee deserves
 ### a 100.00 bonus

+### Furthermore, if an employee is a base employee, his or her base salary is increased by 10%

 ## #It's my birth month yay  : )
 ![thumbs-up-192](https://user-images.githubusercontent.com/29076661/34322390-8af0840c-e7eb-11e7-840a-80e84e3d4781.png)